 If your stairs make a turn or a curve, then you will need a curved stairlift.
 Curved stairlifts can still be very affordable when considering the alternatives but are more expensive than a standard straight stairlift.
 The increased cost is due to the high level of customization required to fit the stairlift to your staircase.

 When surveying for a curved stairlift, the stairlift provider will take a series of pictures of your stairs that are converted to an accurate 3D layout.
 Then the stairlift manufacturer will design the curved stairlift onto your stairs and provide a drawing showing your staircase with the stairlift installed.
 After reviewing the design with you and making any final tweaks, the curved stairlift rail is custom-manufactured precisely to the drawing.
 Due to the extensive process of customizing the curved stairlift rail, the price of the curved stairlift is a little more expensive than a straight stairlift.

 If you are unsure of your situation, LiveWell Mobility & Modifications and its team of stairlift experts are available for a free in-home consultation.

 Price of a Straight Stairlift

 When budgeting for a straight stairlift, one can expect to spend between $2,500 and $5,000.
 Most customers choose an option that falls in the $3,500 to $4,500 price range.
-For some situations a stairlift rental program may make sense.
-Other factors that can add cost may be a home layout that requires an retractable rail option or the preference for more automation in your stairlift with a powered swivel seat option.
+For some situations, a stairlift rental program may make sense.
+Other factors that can add cost maybe a home layout that requires a retractable rail option or the preference for more automation in your stairlift with a powered swivel seat option.